pradeepvarma107/DTB_Tool/README.md

 ## Note

-- Copy your S7 boot image to this folder.
-Rename them boot-s7.img
+- Copy your Redmi Note prime dtb image to this folder.
+Rename them dtb.img
 - Run the dts.sh script.
 - You will find your files in the "files" folder ready to integrate into your kernel.